Compare Cheap Travel Insurance

-On average, multi-trip travel insurance policies cost 2X the price of single-trip travel policies in the UK.
+On average, annual, multitrip travel insurance policies cost just under 2X the price of single trip travel insurance in the UK.
 For example, to buy a budget plan covering America, Brits would pay around £12.80 for a single-trip policy to cover a one-week trip, or £21 for an annual multi-trip policy.
-This means that if you’ll travel only once per year, single-trip travel insurance should be more economical for you; if you travel 2 or more times per year, then you’ll probably save money by signing up for an annual multi-trip policy.
+This means that if you’ll travel only once per year, single-trip travel insurance should be more economical for you; if you travel 2 or more times per year, then you’ll probably save money by signing up for an annual, multi trip policy.

 How Much Does Travel Insurance Cost by Destination?

 The cost of travel insurance can vary greatly depending on the geographic area(s) covered by a policy.
 Generally speaking, travel insurance for Europe will be cheapest; countries in North America are the most expensive.
 For example, a solo traveller going to a European country like France can pay as little as £5 to cover a week-long trip; cover for America would be more than double, around £13.
-In the following chart you can see the average price of travel insurance by destination for single trip policies (below that we show costs for annual, multitrip policies).
+In the following table and chart you can see the average price of cheap travel insurance by destination for single trip policies (below that we show costs for annual, multitrip policies).

 Insurance to the USA is expensive largely due to the high cost of medical treatment in America.
 Travel insurance to Europe is cheaper in part because many travel insurance providers require you to have an EHIC card before traveling—an EHIC card provides free or reduced-cost health care to residents of the EEA and Switzerland as they travel within the region.
 Since Brits can have health care in Europe covered through the EHIC programme, insurers expect lower medical costs for European travel and can reduce premiums as a result.